johnzhang1051/discordant-transcript-resubmission/NEWEST_CCLE/README.md

      * `transcript_type` = protein_coding
    * This will give us the **discordant transcripts** from the CCLE data
    * We continue to collect discordant transcripts in the `Tsoi` folder
+4. In `/Filter_low_expressed`
+   * We filter transcripts at 3 levels:
+     * Filter correlated transcripts `filter_correlated.csv`
+     * All protein coding transcripts `filter_protein_coding.R`
+     * Discordant transcripts from CCLE `filter.R`
+   * Results from these are outputted and used in eventual analyses and figures

 ## Notes: